gcjensen/xor-cipher-cracker/README.md

 # xor-cipher-cracker
 An attack on the repeating key XOR Cipher.
-The script attempts to decipher a pie1	§ce of ciphertext encrypted using the XOR Cipher with a repeating key.
+The script attempts to decipher a piece of ciphertext encrypted using the XOR Cipher with a repeating key.

 ## Example Usage
 example.py shows an example of using the XorCipherCracker class to decrypt the hex contained within cipher-text.txt.